 Hanuman also teaches Integrated Yoga on Saturdays at 12:30 pm.
 Don’t miss this customized, fun class with one of the area’s top yoga and martial arts instructors (and kirtan leaders).
 Get ready to serenely enter Krishna’s realm with a potent blend of Kundalini, Hatha, and Shakti (power) Yoga, as well as Tai Chi and other traditional martial arts exercises.
 We begin with the noon offering and Hanuman takes it from there.

-The event will include classical and folk-dancing, live music, dramas, a ceremony of lights, a huge vegetarian feast, and offering of respects to a live cow.
+Classical and folk-dancing, live music, dramas, a ceremony of lights, a huge vegetarian feast, and offering of respects to a live cow.

 The Festival of Lights occurs during the lull between fall harvests and the onset of the monsoons.
 Thus it is a time of thanksgiving, and that corollary festival is called Anna Kuta (literally meaning “heaps of food”).
 Lord Krishna inaugurated this festival by inspiring the inhabitants of His village (Vrndavan) to worship the cows on this one day per year and to prepare a huge celebratory feast consisting of no less than 108 preparations.